Toolbox for WordPerfect

 4. Open and expand the master document.
-[That is, refresh the links.]
+[That is, refresh the SubDoc links.]

 The changes now appear in the expanded master document.
-At this point, you should generate the document (Tools, Reference, Generate) to update the index, table of contents, table of authorities, and so forth. ..."
+At this point, you should generate the document (Tools, Reference, Generate) to update [any] index, table of contents, table of authorities, and so forth. ..."
+[Emphasis and annotations added.]

-Important: Be especially aware that when condensing one or more subdocuments without saving them, you merely hide them from view and any changes previously made to the subdocuments will not be saved at that time.
+Be especially aware that when condensing one or more subdocuments without saving them you merely hide them from view and any changes previously made to the subdocuments will not be saved at that time.

-While this might be what you want to do, you should know that changes in the subdocuments must be deliberately saved, just like any open document.
+While this might be what you want to do, you should know that changes in the subdocuments must be deliberately saved [i.e., check boxes ticked in the Condense/Save Subdocuments dialog] if you want to retain any changes -- just like any other open documents.

 ☼ Master document formatting codes will apply to subdocuments, except where codes of the same formatting type but with different settings are found in a subdocument

-Also, format codes can be stored inside styles, so be sure to check styles if they are "upstream" from a format problem (including the initial [Open Style: DocumentStyle] style code in documents).
+Moreover, format codes can be stored inside styles so be sure to check styles if they are "upstream" from a format problem (including the initial [Open Style: DocumentStyle] style code in documents).
 You can double-click on a [Style] code in Reveal Codes to examine the Contents pane.